-A rating valuation assesses the value of a property every three years.
-It is an estimate of what each property would have sold for on a set date and shows how its value has changed over time.
+The rating valuation assesses the value of a property and is an estimate of what each property would have sold for on a set date.
+It also shows how its value has changed over time.

-We use the valuation as a guide for setting rates, but it is not the only factor.
+We use the valuations as a guide for setting rates fairly across all property owners.
 How you use the property and where it is located also affects your rates.

-The 2024 valuations are based on property values as of 1 May 2024, not the current market value.
-These valuations will help us set rates fairly across 630,000 properties from 1 July 2025.
+The 2024 valuations were based on property values as of 1 May 2024, not the current market value.
+These valuations helped us set rates fairly across 630,000 properties from 1 July 2025.

-The new values reflect changes in the property market since 1 June 2021.
+The new values reflected changes in the property market since the previous revaluation in May 2024.

-QV and Opteon are the independent valuation providers who have completed the valuation process.
-These companies are experienced property valuers and have worked closely with the council.
+Independent valuation providers QV and Opteon completed the 2024 valuation process.
+These companies are experienced property valuers and continue to work closely with the council.

 Trends by property type